 What is the schedule every day?

 We have breakfast at 8, begin labs at 9, and have lectures and activities until 9 pm each evening.
 We break for lunch around noon, and have dinner around 5:00pm.
-Bed-check is at 10 for middle-school students and 11 for everyone else.
+Bed-check is at 11 pm.
+This is subject to changes/adjustments, but is generally how the time is spent.

 When is Money due?